 Customer segmentation is the process of dividing your target audience based on various behaviours, traits, etc. To give a simple example, you can have two separate mailing lists for budget-conscious spenders and luxury shoppers.
 Showcase different products that appeal to them in two various newsletters.

 Customer segmentation helps in personalisation as well as improving customer engagements.
 The customer feels like you have hand-picked content just for them.
-Not only email newsletters, but customer segmentation can also be applied on social media ads, blog posts, social media feeds, etc.
+Not only email newsletters but customer segmentation can also be applied to social media ads, blog posts, social media feeds, etc.